arikast/ifixedyourwebsite/README.md

 When both these conditions are met, then the website is "laughably busted".

-Contributions are welcome.
+Contributions are welcome on [github](https://github.com/arikast/ifixedyourwebsite).
 Be sure to include a "whatifixed.md" file describing why your version is better than the original.